Kunene Region: Regional elections

+In the first regional elections in 1992 for the National Assembly of Namibia, SWAPO won in Kamanjab and Outjo.
+The UDF won in Sesfontein and Khorixas, Opuwo was won by the DTA.

-The only members of the 3rd National Council of Namibia, which was created by appointments from every regional council, who were not members of SWAPO were chosen by the Kunene Regional Council.
+In the 2004 regional election for the National Assembly of Namibia, SWAPO won only one constituency in Kunene.
+Consequently, the only members of the 3rd National Council of Namibia, which was created by appointments from every regional council, who were not members of SWAPO were chosen by the Kunene Regional Council.
 These Councillors were Sebastian Ignatius ǃGobs of the UDF and Ngohauvi Lydia Kavetu of the DTA.

 In the 2015 regional elections SWAPO obtained 46% of the total votes (2010: 42%) and won in five of the seven constituencies while the DTA won two.
 The two Kunene constituencies Epupa and Opuwo Rural were the only ones the DTA won throughout Namibia.
 In the 2020 regional election SWAPO obtained 34% of the total votes and won only Outjo Constituency.
 The Popular Democratic Movement (PDM, the new name of the DTA) and the UDF won three constituencies each.

 Governors

 Themistokles Dudu Murorua, a UDF member, was appointed governor of Kunene Region in 2005.
 He was later replaced by Joshua ǁHoebeb.
 Following the 2014 elections and SWAPO's win in Kunene, Angelika Muharukua was appointed governor, and after her death in 2017, Marius Sheya was appointed.
+Marius Sheya was Kunene's governor until 2025, when he was elected as a member of the National Assembly, and Vipuakuje Muharukua was appointed as governor.